jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Each new assembly is a unique variation.
 Look at the peppered moth becoming lighter, darker, lighter as smog changed the environment, and you'll see sometimes a combination of genotype, phenotype, or extended phenotype finds a niche in an ecosystem.
 Sometimes not.

-Natural selection is in control.
+Natural selection is life's coach.
 It finds the forms that best read the environment's patterns—when smog comes, rain arrives, or winter ends—and integrates them into the ecosystem of producers, plant-eaters, predators, scavengers, decomposers, and testers.
-All these players look for ways to harvest energy efficiently enough to keep building matter into life faster than entropy tears everything down.
+The coach does not list any roster requirements.
+Players who harness energy into matter more efficiently are picked to battle entropy.
+Players who adapt faster pick themselves.

 This has worked for billions of years.
 It is happening all around you right now in the natural world and the technological one too.